-As mentioned earlier, a lack of sleep is a cause in your milk supply dropping.
-Therefore, you need to try to find time to sleep again, which can be a challenge with a baby.
+As mentioned earlier, a lack of sleep is a cause of your milk supply dropping.
+Therefore, you need to find time to sleep again, which can be challenging with a baby.

 When your baby naps, try taking a nap with them instead of doing chores.
-Try to go to bed earlier, find another time you can rest or try this..
+Head to bed earlier, find another time to rest, or try this.

 Drink More Water

-You need to be drinking a lot of water as water plays a significant effect on your milk supply.
+You need to drink a lot of water as water significantly affects your milk supply.